jdhornsby/terraunit/README.md

 The goal of Terraunit it so enable a really fast, totally local unit testing feedback loop while developing Terraform modules.
 It is intended to complement integration tests, rather than replace them.

 At its core, it is just a simple local mock AWS API and a set of scripts for getting your module to talk to them.
-You can instatiate your module, run a plan, and then look for expected resources in that plan.
+You can instantiate your module, run a plan, and then look for expected resources in that plan.
+With this approach, you can run through many configurations in a few seconds and catch many classes of errors faster than going through a full test cycle.

 It is currently written in node.js with the intention of integrating with Jest.
 This is mostly of out convenience and might change in future versions.